Create a

 • Soliciting feedback and documenting the discussion

-Performance management, at the more comprehensive level, also involves articulating a formal performance philosophy and strategy, a business-aligned goal-setting process, performance and behavioral (e.g., competencies) standards, objective and equitable assessment practices, career and skill development processes, and integration with pay for performance and contribution strategies.
+Performance management, at a more comprehensive level, also involves articulating a formal performance philosophy and strategy, a business-aligned goal-setting process, performance and behavioral (e.g., competencies) standards, objective and equitable assessment practices, career and skill development processes, and integration with pay-for-performance and contribution strategies.
 Improving performance management starts with understanding its common weaknesses in design and execution.

 The current state of performance management (PM)